ayshiff/my-open-source-journey/docs/presentation.md

 This contribution will be in the form of a <Highlight color="#203666">Pull Request</Highlight>.

-I will share with you an article which will be in the form below but I keep the freedom to adjust the shape of the articles according to the content I want to present..
+I will share with you an article which will be in the form below but I keep the freedom to adjust the shape of the articles according to the content I want to present.

 ### Contribution references
 #### Pull-Request references